 EARTH RIVER'S RESPONSIBILITY: Van in morning to airport (1/2 hr.).
 Commuter flight to Chaiten (45 min.).
 Bus to river (*3 hrs.)

 Important note: It is possible to do this trip in 10 days rather then 11.
 If you are only able to take a week off from work it is possible to do the trip leaving the U.S. on Friday evening rather than Thursday evening.
 In order to do this, you will need to schedule an international flight that arrives into Santiago early enough Saturday morning to catch a flight down to Puerto Montt that arrives no later than 10:30 AM.
 There are a number carriers that offer such flights.
 If you need help coordinating this please contact our travel agent, Gilda (see below).

-All Futaleufu expeditions include: Hotel in Puerto Varas and 7 nights in small, private lodges in the Futaleufu Valley, ground transprotation to the Paloma airport.
-R/T commuter flight from Puerto Montt to Chaiten, ground transportation from Chaiten to the river and back.
-All meals from dinner (Puerto Varas) day 2 until breakfast day 9 are included (wine & beer with dinner).
+All Futaleufu expeditions include: Hotel in Puerto Varas (night one), 7 additional nights in spectacular private lodges in the Futaleufu Valley, professionally shot and edited custom video of your trip, R/T commuter flight from Puerto Montt to Chaiten, ground transportation from Chaiten to the river and back.
+All meals from dinner (Puerto Varas) day 2 until breakfast day 9 (wine & beer with dinner).
 Earth River transports you from the hotel in Puerto Varas to the river at the start of the trip and back to the Puerto Montt Airport at the trip’s conclusion.
-Note: (Groups are limited to 12 participants with the exception of private charters, the December holiday trips and the Feb.
-15 departure.)
+Note: (Groups are limited to 12 participants with the exception of private charters and the December holiday trips which are limited to 16 guests.

 Note: Occasionally on small trips a videographer may not be present.
 Because this is a possibility it is important for people to bring their own cameras if they want a guaranteed record of the trip.
 A masseuse separate charge) is available at certain lodges.

 WHAT’S NOT INCLUDED: